Skip to content Skip to navigation

 Sweet Potato Harvest and Storage

-Curing immediately after harvesting is recommended when selling sweet potatoes wholesale.
-This minimizes damage and loss during storage by healing harvest wounds.
-To cure, maintain roots in temperatures between 80°F to 86°F and a high relative humidity (85-95) for 4 to 7 days.
-This forms a corky periderm layer below the damaged areas which limits microbial invasion and water loss.
-A freshly harvested sweet potato is more starchy than sweet.
+A freshly harvested sweet potato is more starchy than it is sweet.
 During curing and storage, starches in the sweet potato are converted to sugars, improving flavor.
-It is recommended to wait at least three weeks after harvest before consuming sweet potatoes to permit the starches to convert to sugars for maximum eating quality.
+The change in sugars is measurable within one week, but it is recommended to wait at least three weeks after harvest before consuming sweet potatoes to allow for more conversion of starches to sugars and maximum eating quality.

 The Center for Agriculture, Food and the Environment and UMass Extension are equal opportunity providers and employers, United States Department of Agriculture cooperating.
 Contact your local Extension office for information on disability accommodations.
 Contact the State Center Director’s Office if you have concerns related to discrimination, 413-545-4800 or see ag.umass.edu/civil-rights-information.